davetron5000/tdd_cli_talk/demo/demo_03_error_handling.md

 * Treat cuke tests as acceptance tests
 * We could still benefit from unit tests

-!SLIDE bullets incremental
-# Benefits of unit tests
-* Less setup required
-* Faster TDD cycle
-* Encourages better design

-!SLIDE bullets incremental
-# Current design will need to change
-* How to test those system calls?
-* What do we do when one fails?

 !SLIDE
 # First, let's get a testable unit